PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Well," he said, "I'll get to make a name for myself.
 Be somebody.
 Maybe get a girl of my own."

-"We're going to get killed."
+"Y'know we're going to get killed."
+And it's not even your girl."

 "Not if you brought any more of those healing potions.
 I mean that was cool.
 I've never seen anything like that.
 I didn't even know--"